Greenlight Plus Study: A Randomized Study of Approaches to Early Childhood Obesity Prevention

 Cooper-DeHoff RM, Fontil V, Carton T, et al. Tracking blood pressure control performance and process metrics in 25 US health systems: The PCORnet Blood Pressure Control Laboratory.
 J Am Heart Assoc, 2021; 10(21): e022224. doi:10.1161/JAHA.121.022224

-Comparative Effectiveness of Palliative Surgery vs Additional Anti-Seizure Medications for Lennox-Gastaut Syndrome
+Comparative Effectiveness of Epilepsy Surgery Versus Additional Anti-Seizure Medications for Lennox-Gastaut Syndrome

 Page last updated November 12, 2025